Separation and Purification

 Our membranes are highly selective and typically achieve recoveries in the range of 95 to 99%.
 The narrow pore size distribution of these membranes results in minimal molecule retention of molecular weights below the MWCO of the membrane.

 Consider Fluid Characteristics

 Sample concentration and viscosity determine the type of channel that is required for the process run.
-Our lab scale TFF devices are available in screen or suspended screen configurations.
+Our Centramate TFF devices are available in screen or suspended screen configurations and the lab-scale, plug and play Minimate EVO TFF system offers ing an enclosed capsule for lower volume applications.
 Typically, screen channel configuration is used for clarified, dilute solutions free of particulate or aggregates.
-Suspended screen channel TFF cassettes provide better performance with highly viscous or particulate laden solutions.
+Suspended screen channel TFF cassettes provide better performance with highly viscous or particulate laden solutions

 Consider the Sample Volume and Processing Time

 Choosing the appropriate cassette or device size depends on the total sample volume, the required process time, and the desired final sample volume.